jerryagenyi/naija-news-hub/docs/pm/project-journey.md

 ## Project Milestones

 ### May 2025

+#### May 16, 2025 - Comprehensive Scraping Workflow Documentation
+- Created detailed scraping workflow architecture documentation:
+  - Mapped the entire scraping process from URL discovery to data storage
+  - Documented the technical implementation of each component
+  - Identified challenges and implemented solutions
+  - Prepared data for vectorization and LLM training
+  - Created comprehensive workflow diagrams
+- Fixed category handling in the scraping process:
+  - Ensured categories are properly extracted and stored
+  - Implemented website-specific category handling
+  - Created utility scripts for fixing data inconsistencies
+  - Updated service layer to properly handle categories
+- Updated project documentation to clarify project purpose:
+  - Explicitly stated that the platform is for LLM training, not browsing
+  - Added LLM integration tasks to development roadmap
+  - Updated development rules with project purpose
+  - Ensured consistency across all documentation files

 #### May 15, 2025 - Backend Scraping Architecture Improvements
 - Implemented comprehensive scraping reliability improvements: